awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/sales-compensation-report.md

  The sales compensation report and the information that is shared with you as part of this program constitute Amazon's Confidential Information under our nondisclosure agreement with you or, if no such agreement exists, the Terms and Conditions for AWS Marketplace sellers\.
 You can use this information only for compensating your sales representatives by mapping AWS Marketplace revenue to the representatives by company name, geography, and AWS account ID\.
 You can share this information with employees who need to know it to understand the source of commissions that is payable to them\.
 Your use and sharing of such information must comply with the obligations in our nondisclosure agreement with you and the terms and conditions for AWS Marketplace sellers, including, without limitation, Section 3\.8 of the Terms and Conditions for AWS Marketplace sellers\.

-To create your own report similar to this one you can use the AWS Marketplace [Data feeds](data-feed.md), including the [Example 2: Sales compensation report](data-feed-full-examples.md#data-feed-example-sales-compensation) as a base report to customize to meet your needs\.
+To create your own report similar to this one you can use the AWS Marketplace [Seller Delivery Data Feeds Service](data-feed-service.md), including the [Example 2: Sales compensation report](data-feed-full-examples.md#data-feed-example-sales-compensation) as a base report to customize to meet your needs\.

 ## Publication schedule<a name="publication-schedule-4"></a>